Ñancahuazú Guerrilla: Guerrilla operations

-Che Guevara entered Bolivia with the pseudonym "Adolfo Mena González" on 3 November 1966.
+Guevara entered Bolivia with the pseudonym "Adolfo Mena González" on 3 November 1966.
 Three days later, he left the capital city of La Paz for the countryside.
 He planned to organize a foco with Bolivia as his target.
 Planning to start a guerrilla campaign against the military government of President René Barrientos, he assembled a band of 29 Bolivians, 25 Cubans, and a few foreigners which included Guevara himself, one woman from East Germany named Tamara Bunke, and three Peruvians.
 This small but well-armed group carried out two successful ambushes against two army patrols in the spring of 1967, but failed to gain significant support from fellow opposition groups in Bolivia's cities or from local civilians, some of whom willingly informed the authorities of the guerrillas' movements.

-Barrientos was very concerned with Guevara's rising insurgency, and clamped down in the area with some very heavy-handed measures (such as the San Juan massacre).
-Guevara felt that such an atrocity by the Bolivian Army and Air Force would be the tipping point in his favour in rallying the miners to his communist cause, but eventually the miners signed with government-owned mining company, COMIBOL, an agreement which Guevara felt undermined his reason for being there.
+Barrientos was very concerned with Guevara's rising insurgency, and clamped down on popular protest with some very heavy-handed measures (such as the San Juan massacre).
+Guevara felt that such an atrocity by the Bolivian Army and Air Force would be the tipping point in his favor in rallying the miners to his guerrilla insurgency, but he did not make contact with the political organization of the miners himself, preferring to negotiate with representatives of the Bolivian Communist Party.
+He also chose to locate his insurgency far from the locations of strong political organization among workers and indigenous communities.

-As part of the operation, Tamara Bunke managed to infiltrate Bolivian high society to the point of winning the adoration of President René Barrientos and even going on holiday with him to Peru.
+As part of the operation, Bunke managed to infiltrate Bolivian high society to the point of winning the adoration of President Barrientos and even going on holiday with him to Peru.
 Bunke used her position to relay intelligence to the guerrillas and act as their contact with the outside world.
 In late 1966, the unreliability of many of her comrades in the urban network set up to support the guerrillas forced her to travel to their rural camp at Ñancahuazú on a number of occasions.
 On one of these trips, a captured Bolivian communist gave away a safe house where her jeep was parked in which she had left her address book.
 As a result, her cover was blown, and she had to join Guevara's armed guerrilla campaign.
 With the loss of their only contact with the outside world, the guerrillas found themselves isolated.